-- All committees report to the Board of Directors. - The Governance, Internal Affairs and External Affairs Committees I meet every other month, and a minimum of four times per year.
-The CASLPC typically meets weekly in the months leading up to the Canadian Autism Leadership Summit.
-The Munson Autism Leadership Award committee typically meets approximately four times per year. - Committee minutes or a summary report will be prepared and sent to the Board Chair to be included in Board Meeting materials. - Members may participate via video or tele-conference or in person. - Meetings will be called at the request of the committee chair. - The Committee Chair shall preside at all Committee meetings, and shall have a second and deciding vote in the event of a tie.
-In the absence of the Committee Chair, the other members of a Committee shall appoint one of their members to act as Chair for that particular meeting.
+- All committees report to the Board of Directors. - Meeting Regularity: - The Governance, Internal Affairs and External Affairs Committees meet every other month, and a minimum of four times per year. - The CALS Committee typically meets weekly in the months leading up to the Canadian Autism Leadership Summit. - The Munson Autism Leadership Award committee typically meets a minimum of four times per year. - Each Committee may appoint a Co-Chair as necessary. - The Committee Chair(s) shall preside at all Committee meetings.
+In the absence of the Chair(s), other members of a Committee shall appoint one of their members to act as Chair for that particular meeting. - Committee minutes or a summary report will be prepared and sent to the Board Chair(s) to be included in Board Meeting materials. - Members may participate via video or tele-conference or in person. - Meetings will be called at the request of the committee chair(s). - Community members may be invited to attend as full members, or observers at the invitation of the Committee Chair(s)

-Membership
+Committee Membership

-Members of each Committee are appointed by the Board of Directors.
+Members of each Committee are appointed by the Board of Directors under the recommendation of the Governance Committee.
 Each Committee shall consist of the following:

-- One Board member who will act as Chair of the committee - At least two other Board members - The Autism Alliance of Canada Board Chair is an ex-officio member. - The Senior Manager is a standing ex-officio member (non-voting). - The Committee may appoint a Co-Chair as necessary.
+- One Board member who will act as Chair of the committee - At least two other Board members - The Autism Alliance of Canada Board Chair is an ex-officio member. (voting) - The Executive Director is a standing ex-officio member. (non-voting) - Community Members invited by the Committee Chair(s)